fawda123/sgdepth_manu/README.md

 # Data

+`all_light.RData` Summarized max depth of colonization and light requirements for all segments of Choctawhatchee Bay, Indian River Lagoon, and Tampa Bay, created from `choc_light.RData`, `irl_light.RData` and `tb_light.RData`

 `buff_ex_dat.RData` Shapefile data for buff_ex figure as list, includes five shapefiles

 `choc_sats_crc.RData` Two element list including raster image of all averaged kd data from 2003 - 2007 and data frame of each year of kd from satellite images for Choctawhatchee Bay, processed in sg_depth.RProj.
 Values are corrected based on empirical model relating in situ and satellit estimates for kd in 2010.